 However, not all men who take Propecia experience the above side effects.
 In a study of 945 men who were taking the medication to treat hair loss, only 34 men exhibited the above side effects.
 This is why anyone intending to use Procepia for treating hair loss, should first consult a qualified doctor on the potential risks.

-Individuals with the following conditions should not take Propecia for the treatment of hair loss.
+Individuals with the following conditions should not buy Propecia for the treatment of hair loss.

 • Persons with liver disease or with abnormal liver enzymes